How to ship cookies without breaking

 - Drop style Christmas sugar cookies – The sugar cookies from your childhood.
 They hold up like a champ in the mail.

-- Classic sugar cookies – minimal icing and decorations, for best transport
+- Classic sugar cookies – Send with minimal decorations, or plain (with decorations included) for best results.

 - Homemade dog treats – Is there a pup in the house?
 A few homemade treats for the dogs are always a nice surprise.